Featuredutka/Service/README.md

 # Auto_Pr

-This programm is basic example of check-filler GUI programm for auto repair shops made with C++(Qt)
+This programm is a basic example of a check-filler GUI programm for auto repair shops made with C++(Qt)